-Your data is stored on virtual private servers at remote data centers in the United States.
-Data centers are unmarked to maintain a low profile.
-Physical access is limited to data center technicians and is controlled by biometric sensors.
+Your data is stored on self-encrypted drives on virtual private servers at remote data centers in the United States.
+Data centers are unmarked to maintain a low profile and physical access is limited to data center technicians and controlled by biometric sensors.
 Security cameras provide 24/7 monitoring, and staff are on-site around the clock.

 Secure System Access

 We have strong operational security measures in place to protect against unauthorized access to your data, including:

 - Password policies in place to ensure that strong passwords are used and are changed periodically, in accordance with password best practices.

 - Logging, including IP address, date, and data requested, of all data requests and login attempts.

 - Automatic user account lock-out after multiple successive failed login attempts.

 - Automatic user logoff after a period of inactivity.